 Changing your mode of practice from Barrister & Solicitor on own account, to Barrister on own account

 Any practitioner who has been approved and is currently practising on their own account as a Barrister and Solicitor (partner in a law firm, director of an incorporated law firm, or sole practitioner) and wishes to change their mode of practice to a Barrister on own account, is only required to complete an Application for Change of Details form.
 There is no need to make a formal application under s30 of the Lawyers and Conveyancers Act 2006.
-If you are intending to be a Barrister on own account entitled to take direct instructions refer to taking direct instructions.

 Fields of law